alexis-rigaud/adaptiir/README.md

 # AdaptIIR toolbox

-This is the upgraded (and last) public version of the `adaptiir` toolbox from Annex A of :
+This is the upgraded (and last) public version of the `adaptiir` toolbox presented in Annex A of :

 > Regalia, P. A. (1995).
-Adaptive IRR filtering in signal processing and control.
+Adaptive IIR filtering in signal processing and control.
 Marcel Dekker.

 ## Copyright